Pete-Hamlin/Hangman-cpp/README.md

 A simple terminal based Hangman game written in C++.
 Built on Linux.
 Mostly just an experimental proof of concept, but works pretty nicely as a time killer for the bored.

+Game now features a basic scoring system.
+1 point is awarded to a player if they guess the word correctly before running out of guesses.
+In multiplayer games, if the guessing player fails to guess the word, the player who came up with the word also scores a point.

 ## Design ##

 Game is built around 2 classes which control the whole process: